SimonLeclere/discord-starboards/docs/advanced.md

 Type : `String` or `null` <br>
 Default value : `'⭐'`

 This option allows you to customize the emoji you need to react with to get a message into the starboard.
 The emoji will then also be changed on the embeds.
+You can use a custom emoji by using the syntax `<:name:id>` or by specifying only its id.

 ```js
 client.starboardsManager.create(message.channel, {